BigDataRepublic/modern_data_stack_training/README.md

 A solution is provided for each exercise for if you get stuck.

 1. Create a model `marts/order_details.sql`.
-    * Calculate sales price for each order after discount is applied, `discounted_price`.
+    * Calculate sales price for each order after discount is applied, i.e. create a column like `discounted_total_price`.

 <details>
 <summary>Solution</summary>